+ REMEMBRANCE +

 Mary Ann Simonis, IHS, whose biker boyfriend waited for her after school

-Raymond Milton "Roy" Siniard - Editor of the Bear Flag News
+Raymond Milton "Roy" Siniard - Editor of the San Francisco Bear Flag News - Suicide

 Sr. Antonia, SCL - Immaculata High School Librarian and Typing Teacher

-Sr. Euphrasia, SCL - Immaculata English Teacher and Study Hall Monitor
+Sr. Euphrasia, SCL - Immaculata English Teacher and hard-of-hearing Study Hall Monitor

 Sr. Mary Camilla - Drama teacher at Saint Mary College - my first director